michaelbourne/wp-commerce7/README.txt

 == Changelog ==

+= 1.0.7 =
+* Added support for new front end widgets: Quick Shop, Login Form, Create Account Form, Buy Button (Slug support for variable products)
+* Code cleanup
+* Better internationalization support

+= 1.0.6 =
+* Added support for the brand new V1 front-end widgets from Commerce7, providing stores and customers a better checkout and club experience.

 = 1.0.5 =
 * Added support for the new "Join Now / Edit Membership" magic button for clubs, which should be used on landing pages you've created for your clubs.